-\ If two rear speakers are used, the same Rear channel information goes to both.
+^{} If two rear speakers are used, the same Rear channel information will go to both.

-5. FRONT PANEL OPERATION continued
+5. FRONT PANEL OPERATION continued.

-THX Ultra2 Overview
+THX Ultra 2 Operation Overview

-Key: Re-EQ - De-emphasizes treble.
-May be turned on or off at any time after pressing THX twice.
-Timbre - Matches the sound character, or timbre, of the surround channels to the front channels.
-Adp-Decor - When content of L/R-Surrounds is mono, adjusts time and phase to restore spaciousness.
-ASA - Surround and Rear channels are processed to provide a wide rear soundstage.
+Key: Re-EQ De-emphasizes treble.
+Defeatable by turning Re-EQ:Off Timbre Matches the sound character, or timbre, of the surround channels to the front channels.
+Adp-Decor r - When content of L/R-Surrounds is mono, adjusts time and phase to restore spaciousness.
+ASA (Cin) Blends Surrounds and Rear for optimal mix of ambient and directional surround sounds.